groupbuddies/apprenticeship-guide/weeklyeval/README.md

 Weekly Evaluation
 =================

-By the end of each week we need to get feedback from the apprentice and make an evaluation.
+In the end of each week, both the mentor and the apprentice need to fill in a small report.
+The purpose of the report is to gather information to improve both the ongoing apprenticeship and the following ones.

+The main goals of the weekly report is to gather the following information.

-- [ ] Review the topics approached during the week.
+- [ ] Topics approached during the week.
-- [ ] Give instructions for the following week.
-- [ ] Assign work for weekend
-- [ ] Register feedback from the mentor.
+- [ ] Feedback from the mentor.
-- [ ] Register feedback from the apprentice.
-- [ ] Review behavior from both the mentor and the apprentice.
+- [ ] Feedback from the apprentice.

-The idea of this items is for us to register information for the following apprenticeships.

-With this we will be able to keep making adjustments.
+An online form is enough for the weekly report.
+The tool is optional, as long as it contains the necessary questions

+** For the Mentor **

+1. Did you feel overwhelm with the amount of work?
+2. How would rate your performance (qualitatively)?
+3. Are you satisfied with your week?
+If not, please write why.
+4. Can you write some lines about what you did during the week and how the apprentice reacted to it?

+** For the Apprentice **

+1. Did you feel overwhelm with the amount of work?
+2. How would rate your performance (qualitatively)?
+3. Are you satisfied with your week?
+If not, please write why.
+4. Can you write some lines about what you learned?